MdShimulMahmud/information-management-system-for-educational-institution/README.md

 - **HTML, CSS, JavaScript**: Front-end technologies.
 - **SQL Server**: Database for data storage.
 - **Authentication Library**: Used for user authentication.
-- **Responsive Design**: Ensuring a user-friendly experience on desktop,laptop and tablets.
+- **Responsive Design**: Ensuring a user-friendly experience on desktops, laptops, and tablets.

 ## Prerequisites